 - consideration of other food management systems in Australia.

 The food safety and compliance system criteria include requirements for manufacturer assurance, food safety assessment, traceability and verification.
-Further information about the requirements for a FICA can be found in the FICA requirements guide.
+Further information about the requirements for a FICA can be found in the

 FICA application process

-A completed FICA application form is required to be submitted, along with an application levy if the importer is not operating under an existing department arrangement.
+FICA application form is required to be submitted, along with an application levy if the importer is not operating under an existing department arrangement.
 Additional fee for service charges are applied to cover the cost of an assessment of the applicant including a desk audit and an initial site audit to determine suitability to enter into a FICA with the Commonwealth.
-Further information about charges is available in the department’s charging guidelines.
+Further information about charges is available in the department’s

 Fit and proper person assessment for FICA applicants